rsonger/software-engineering-lab/_posts/2025-05-14-geometric_transformations.md

     0 & 0 & -1 & 0
 \end{bmatrix}$$

 Here, $r$ is the aspect ratio, $a$ is the angle of view, $n$ is the near clipping distance, and $f$ is the far clipping distance.
 All of these will be configured by our applications.

 # Local Transformations

 One important note about all these transformations so far is that they operate on vectors based at the origin.
 For example, if we have a rotation transformation $R$ of $45^{\circ}$ for an object with a set of points $P$ centered at $(0,0)$, then the transformation $R \cdot P$ rotates the object around its own center.
-However, if $P$ is centered on $(1,0)$ in the world space, then $R \cdot P$ effectively rotates the object around the world origin.
+However, if $P$ is centered on $(1,0)$ in the world space, then $R \cdot P$ applies the rotation to the object's translation vector $\langle 1,0 \rangle$ and effectively rotates the object around the world origin.

 ![Rotating an object at its local origin is not always the same as rotating it at the world origin.](/software-engineering-lab/assets/images/local_v_world_rotation.png)

-The picture on the left shows a rotation of *object coordinates* or *local coordinates*.
+The picture on the left shows a rotation applied to *object coordinates* or *local coordinates*.
 Here, the rotation effectively transforms the object's coordinate axes, which are shown as $x_l$ and $y_l$.
-The picture on the right shows the rotation on an object with its center at $(1,0)$ in the *world coordinates* or *global coordinates* defined by the $x_g$-axis and $y_g$-axis.
-Then, a *local transformation* is any transformation that applies relative to the local coordinates of an object.
+The picture on the right shows the rotation applied to an object with its center at $(1,0)$ in the *world coordinates* or *global coordinates* defined by the $x_g$-axis and $y_g$-axis.

+A *local transformation* is any transformation that applies relative to the local coordinates of an object.
 When an object's local coordinates are the same as the world coordinates, any global transformation is also a local transformation on that object, as shown in the first image.

 So how can we use our matrix multiplication method to perform a local transformation when the object is not at the global origin?

 ![A local transformation not at the origin of world space.](/software-engineering-lab/assets/images/local_rotation.png)

 We must first understand that an object's points are defined using local coordinates and OpenGL does not change these points when there is a transformation.
-Instead, it keeps a separate matrix, called a *model matrix* as the cumulative product of all transformations on the object.
+Instead, it keeps a separate matrix, called a *model matrix* which is the cumulative product of all transformations on the object.
 Then, it calculates the world coordinates $P_g$ by multiplying the object's local coordinates $P_l$ by the model matrix $M$.
-That is,

 $$P_g =M \cdot P_l$$

 Naturally, when there are no transformations acting on the object, $M$ is the identity matrix.

 $$P_g = M \cdot P_l = I \cdot P_l = P_l$$

-If $M$ is the product of all transformations leading to the world coordinates of the object, then we know the inverse of $M$, denoted $M^{-1}$, will undo those transformations and produce the original object coordinates in local space.
-In other words, this converts the object's vertices in world space back to local coordinate space, like so:
+If $M$ is the product of all transformations leading to the world coordinates of the object, then we know the inverse of $M$, denoted $M^{-1}$, will undo those transformations and give us the original object coordinates in local space.
+In other words, this converts the object's coordinates from world space back to local coordinate space, like so:

 $$P_l=M^{-1} \cdot P_g =M^{-1} \cdot M \cdot P_l$$

 Once we have the local coordinates of the object, we can apply our rotation $R$ as a local transformation.
 Then, we move the object back to its previous world coordinates with transformation $M$ once more.
-In terms of the matrix multiplication of this entire process, we can express the local rotation $R$ for an object in world space as $P_g'$ where,
+Using matrix multiplication for this entire process, we can express the result $P_g'$ of applying local rotation $R$ to an object in world space as follows:
 $$\begin{aligned}
 P_g' &= M \cdot R \cdot M^{-1} \cdot P_g \\
     &= M \cdot R \cdot M^{-1} \cdot M \cdot P_l \\